tarantool/doc/doc/2.1/book/box/data_model.rst

 * ``unicode`` collation observes L1 and L2 and L3 weights (strength = 'tertiary'),
 * ``unicode_ci`` collation observes only L1 weights (strength = 'primary'), so for example 'a' = 'A' = 'á' = 'Á'.

-As an example, let's take some Russian words:
+As an example, take some Russian words:

 .. code-block:: text